Competitive Kickball Rulebook

 - If both teams are missing the same amount of male/female players.
 Both teams can agree to cancel the automatic outs.

-- A late arriving player may be inserted into the bottom of the order, only if the batting rotation has not gone full rotation.
+- A late arriving player may be inserted into the bottom of the order, at any point during the game..
 A late player may immediately enter the field on defense.

 PITCHING, CATCHING AND FIELDING

 - Balls must be pitched by hand.
 There are no restrictions on pitching style.
-The ball must touch the ground at least three (3) times before crossing the plate.
+The ball must touch the ground at least two (2) times before crossing the plate.
 Teams can agree before the game if pitches are only to be underhand, or any pitch style.

 - Proper Field Position must be maintained by all fielders while a pitch is in progress, and until the pitched ball reaches the kicker.
 Failure to be properly positioned will result in a Position Warning to the team that caused the infraction.
 The team’s second and each subsequent Position infraction by that team that game will result in the kicker being awarded first base regardless of the outcome of the kick.
 Proper Field Position is: